Skip to main content

 These steps include:

-The truth is, before a landscape designer or architect can put pen to paper (or stylus to computer screen) they must first get to know you and what your goals, hopes, dreams and aspirations for your new garden might be.
+The truth is, before a landscape designer or landscape architect can put pen to paper (or stylus to computer screen) they must first get to know you and what your goals, hopes, dreams and aspirations for your new garden might be.
 They can't design anything without a proper brief.
 And to do that they have to get to know you better.

 Conversely, the designer will also be using the session to feel you out as well.
 They will be asking themselves "Are these people a good fit for what I do?" or perhaps "Could I see myself working with them on their new garden?".

-On a practical level, the initial consultation is also used to give you a bit more of an understanding of how the landscape designer or architect works, what the process is, possible time frames, probable cost ranges, etc.
+On a practical level, the initial consultation is also used to give you a bit more of an understanding of how the landscape designer or landscape architect works, what the process is, possible time frames, probable cost ranges, etc.

 Knowing what to ask